bhupinbaral25/createProject/README.md

 #About

-This project contain a file where you can create your own command to create a project directory for serverless After addeding few commands you are able to create a project directory for serverless just by using ```create_project```
+This project contain a file where you can create your own command to create a project directory for serverless..
+After adding few commands you are able to create a project directory for serverless just by using ```create_project```

 #Follow These things
 ```bash